 The office of Recorder was established to record, preserve and make available for inspection documents relating to real estate.
 This involves not only the sale, lease or transfer of property, but also encumbrances (such as mortgages and liens) that would either block or affect the title of a piece of property.
 All records are maintained for viewing by the public and copies can be made.
 The direct and reverse indexes for all documents are available on computer.
 Examples of non-real estate documents recorded and maintained by the office include: partnerships, military discharge papers, living wills and medical powers of attorney.

 Originally, all documents were transcribed in pen and ink and recorded in one book in the order in which they were filed.
 Later, as the counties were further redefined, the records were recopied and only papers pertaining to Hamilton County were left of record here.
 Records of other counties were sent to their proper county seat.
 Also, deeds, mortgages, leases, liens and miscellaneous papers were recorded in books, each under their proper heading and numbered consecutively.

 The Court House Riot and fire of 1884 destroyed most of all the County records.
 A quote from the The Evening Post, Sunday March 30, 1884 stated, “The only combustible thing in the whole courthouse certainly safe is the set of records of the recorder’s office.
 The Recorder’s records had been saved!

-As of 2016, the Recorder's Office has all plats online (1850 to present), document Indexes from 1789 to present online and is currently loading early deeds books on a weekly basis for online retrieval.
+As of 2016, the Recorder’s Office has all plats online (1850 to present), document Indexes from 1789 to present online and is currently loading early deeds books on a regular basis for online retrieval.